C SIGNIFICANT ACCOUNTING POLICIES

 In respect of certain eLKB employees who had moved to a Cost to Company (CTC) based compensation structure and had completed less than 15 years of service, the contribution which was made until then, is maintained as a fund and will be converted into annuity on separation after a lock-in-period of two years.
 For this category of employees, liability stands frozen and no additional provision is required except for interest as applicable to Provident Fund, which is provided for.

-In respect of certain eLKB employees who moved to a CTC structure and had completed service of more than 15 years, pension would be paid on separation based on salary applicable as on the date of movement to CTC structure.
-Provision thereto is made based on an independent actuarial valuation as at the Balance Sheet date.
+I n respect of certain eLKB employees who moved to a CTC structure and had completed service of more than 15 years, pension would be paid on separation based on salary applicable as on the date of movement to CTC structure.
+Provision thereto is made based on

-National Pension Scheme (NPS):
+National Pension System (NPS):

-In respect of employees who opt for contribution to the N PS, the Bank contributes certain percentage of the basic salary of employees to the aforesaid scheme, a defined contribution plan, which is managed and administered by pension fund management companies.
+I n respect of employees who opt for contribution to the N PS, the Bank contributes certain percentage of the basic salary of employees to the aforesaid scheme, a defined contribution plan, which is managed and administered by pension fund management companies.
 The Bank has no liability other than its contribution and recognises such contributions as an expense in the year incurred.

 12. Debit and credit cards reward points

 The Bank estimates the probable redemption of debit and credit card reward points and cost per point using an actuarial method by employing an independent actuary, which includes assumptions such as discount rate, block, withdrawal, cost per reward point, mortality, redemption and spends.
-Provisions for liabilities on the outstanding reward points are made based on an independent
+Provisions for liabilities on the outstanding reward points are made based on an independent actuarial valuation as at the Balance Sheet date and included in other liabilities and provisions.

 13. Bullion